-Kevin is the prospective Conservative candidate for the Laindon Park ward in the 2021 Basildon Borough Council elections.
+Kevin was elected as a councillor for Laindon Park Ward in 2021.
 Kevin both lives and works in Laindon, and believes that by being a resident of the ward he seeks to represent, he will both see and experience the results of his work within the ward on a daily basis, giving him a strong incentive to make sure the decisions that are made for Laindon at the Council are the right ones.

 As a life long user of the Laindon Community Centre, Kevin has been campaigning to re-open the Centre at the earliest safe opportunity after the regulations on COVID-19 are relaxed, to ensure that local residents, particularly the elderly and vulnerable residents who rely on the Laindon Community Centre as an essential hub for their social contact, are able to return to a much needed sense of normality after a long and distressing period.
 A strong supporter of refurbishment over demolishing and rebuilding, Kevin seeks for the Council to conduct an extensive public consultation to ensure the Community Centre will continue to provide the services that the people of Laindon want long into the future, and not what highly paid consultants tell us it should provide.
 He believes that users of the Centre should be involved in the framing of that consultation, so that the questions asked are both relevant and not skewed to one outcome or another.